44 Gorgeous Grey Gemstones & Crystals with Photos

 grey beryl rough

 Grey beryl, also known as goshenite, is a colourless variety of beryl.
-While not technically grey, its transparency can create a grey appearance when cut into certain shapes.
+While not technically grey, it can appear grey when cut into certain shapes.
 It's associated with clarity and purity.

 5. Grey Calcite